IRIDIXVdt/2021W-UBCO-COSC-499-Cyclops/MeetingNotes/README.md

-This Folder contains the meeting notes using the Scrum template
+This folder contains the team and client meeting notes.
+Team meeting notes use the Scrum template.